ta4j/ta4j-wiki/Forecast-Indicators.md

 | `CONSTANT` | Uses the decision-index volatility for every simulated step in a path. | Simple, reproducible, and usually the first model to validate. |
 | `EWMA` | Updates path volatility after each simulated step using `volatilityDecayFactor`. | More dynamic, but adds another assumption that must be tested. |

-## Warm-Up and Undefined Values
+## Warm-Up and Unstable Values

-Forecast indicators deliberately return undefined distributions until enough valid data is available.
+Forecast indicators deliberately return unstable distributions until enough valid data is available.

 Important warm-up rules: